KeyMaker25/Food-Search/README.md

 Adoption helps you find the food that you can make !
 With what you have !

-## The app contain 3 main screens
+## The app contains 3 main screens

 Main Screen :
-### this is where you find more then 500 recipes
+### this is where you find more then 500 recipes that you can scroll for

 ![](https://files.fm/thumb_show.php?i=xtcvs5q5)

 Ingredients Screen

-### here you have a selection of 35 ingredients to choose from. click on 'Done' and you'll get the meals that match !
+### here you have a selection of 35 different ingredients to choose from
+click on 'Done' and you'll get the meals that match !

 ![alt text](https://files.fm/thumb_show.php?i=uwzp26xp)